xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationcategory.md

 ---
-title: "educationCategory resource type"
+title: educationCategory resource type
-description: "A category that can be applied to assignments."
+description: A category that can be applied to assignments.
-author: "mmast-msft"
+author: mmast-msft
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---